-Creative Potty Training Ideas
+Creative Potty Training Tips

 Many parents approach potty training with the same enthusiasm they would have for gum surgery; it's a necessary evil to be tolerated.
-It doesn't have to be all drudgery though if you use a little creativity to make it interesting for everyone.
+It doesn't have to be all drudgery if you use a little creativity to make it interesting for everyone.

 Some parents are reluctant to give rewards for potty training success because they feel the child is only doing what he's supposed to do anyway.
-Others have great success with potty training charts where a child places a sticker each time he uses the potty with a small reward being earned for every few stickers.
+Others have great success with potty training charts where a child places a sticker each time he uses the potty, with a small reward is earned for every few stickers.
 Rewarding children for good behavior reinforces the behavior.
 Rewards don't have to be candy or snacks and are better if they aren't.
 A trip to the park, an extra story at bedtime, special recognition for an accident-free day all work to motivate the child to do well again.
 Take a look at our Potty Training Reward Coupons.

 By spending a little time thinking of creative ways to potty train your child, you make the process more interesting and less of a chore for everyone.